techdad/afpub/afpub-2017-lame-dns-draft-00.md

 This periodic checking should be automated.
 The checks should be relatively frequent, but not so frequent as to cause any operational impact to either AFRINIC systems or the global DNS.

-If a name-server fails a check for the first time, this is initially just recorded.
-Only after failing multiple lameness checks, should a name-server be flagged for further action.
+If a nameserver fails a check for the first time, this is initially just recorded.
+Only after failing multiple lameness checks, should a nameserver be flagged for further action.

 ### Notification

-After one or more name-servers are flagged as lame, a reasonable attempt must be made to contact the person(s) responsible for the `domain` object and the DNS delegation.
+After one or more nameservers are flagged as lame, a reasonable attempt must be made to contact the person(s) responsible for the `domain` object and the DNS delegation.

 All of the `admin-c`, `tech-c` and `zone-c` contacts should be tried in parallel.